Helmets are perhaps the most important piece of equipment to have during mountain biking.

-Featuring MIPS technology, a highly flexible magnetic adjustment system to fit any size and shape of head, and a removable visor offer maximum options for an impressively low price.
+Featuring MIPS technology, a highly flexible magnetic adjustment system to fit any size and shape of the head, and a removable visor offers maximum options for an impressively low price.

 It’s also unique among budget helmets in that it’s made through in-mold construction, meaning it’s made from a single piece rather than being glued or taped together.

 The design incorporates a good airflow to keep your head cool and dry, and it even comes with a crash replacement guarantee if you damage it within the first year of ownership.

 POC Octal X Spin

 One of the Lightest Mountain Bike Helmets Around

 POC focuses their helmet design on AVIP; Attention, Visibility, Interaction, and Protection.